yantaisa11/beatorajaIIDX/README.md

 # Changes from the original beatoraja

-*Based on the referenced page, I've made the width of the judges the same as IIDX (I'm sure there are some differences)
+- Based on the pages we referred to, we made the gauge and judge width the same as IIDX (I'm sure there are some differences)

-*Changed the starting position of the gauge from 20％ to 22％
+- Changed the starting position of the gauge from 20％ to 22％

 # How to use

-1. Put beatorajaIIDX.jar and beatorajaIIDX.bat  into the latest version of beatoraja-0.7.9 folder.
+1. Put **beatorajaIIDX.jar** and **beatorajaIIDX.bat** into the latest version of beatoraja-0.7.9 folder

-2. Launch beatorajaIIDX.bat.
+2. Launch **beatorajaIIDX.bat**

-3. enjoy.
+3. enjoy

 # Reference